 Nagami is the most popular type of kumquat available and has deep-orange, oval fruit with 2-5 seeds per kumquat.
 The larger round Meiwa, or “the sweet kumquat,’ is less tart than Nagami with a sweeter pulp and juice, and is nearly seedless.
 Either variety will do well as a container grown kumquat.

 Kumquats have been grown in Europe and North America since the mid-19th century as ornamental trees and as potted specimens on patios and in greenhouses, so growing kumquat trees in containers is nothing new.

-When you grow kumquat trees in containers, choose as large of a container as possible.
-Be sure that the pot has good drainage since citrus hate wet feet (roots).
+When you grow kumquat trees in containers, choose as large a container as possible.
+Be sure the pot has good drainage since citrus hate wet feet (roots).
 To keep the soil from washing out of the large drainage holes, cover them with a fine screen.

 Also, raise container grown kumquat trees above the ground to allow for good air circulation.
 A good way to do this is to place your containers on a rolling dolly.
 That will raise the plant above ground level and also make it easy to move it around.
 If you don’t have or don’t want to purchase a rolling dolly, then plant feet or even some bricks at the corners of the pot will work.
 Just be sure not to block the drainage holes.

 A couple things are true of plants grown in containers: they need to be watered more often and they are more cold sensitive than those in the ground.
 Putting kumquat trees grown in containers on a wheeled dolly will allow you to move the tree into a sheltered area more easily.
 Otherwise, when growing kumquat trees in pots, group containers together and cover with a blanket on cold nights.
 Kumquats should only be left outside in USDA zones 8-10.